-* It's important to know where I'm coming from and where I'm going with this page.
+* Best I start with where I'm coming from and where I'm going with this page.
 My views on alternative technologies might help.
 I advocate for both family/individual and community scale alternatives, for simplicity, for Schumacher's notion of sufficiency/enough --and for living within modest limits.
-I most definitely share Schumacher's loathing for the menace and scale of nuclear power.
+I definitely share Schumacher's loathing for the menace and the scale of nuclear power.

-As to matters of size and scale, I favor a (sought for) "standard" of communities, technologies, institutions, infrastructure/power plants and (as possible) government --being commensurate with "human scale" (re: Kirkpatrick Sale) which, of course, is something more felt than actually measurable.
+As to matters of size and scale, I favor a (sought for) "standard" for communities, technologies, institutions, infrastructure/power plants and (as possible) government --that they be commensurate with "human scale" (re: Kirkpatrick Sale) --perhaps something more felt than calculated.

-That said, I expect we are doomed (sorry about that) --by our inability (even in the United States, let alone other Abrahamic informed cultures) to even have a civil discussion about growth and "population policy" --which is the euphemistic way we're sometimes able to reference reigning in overpopulation (currently: 1.5x to 3x what's sustainable, depending on living and industrial standards).
+That said, and because one must multiply average consumption by the serviced population load --I expect that we are doomed (and I'm sorry to be such a downer guy here) --by our inability (even in the United States, let alone "3rd world" cultures) to even have a civil discussion about growth and "population policy".
+(That's the euphemistic way we're sometimes able to reference reigning in overpopulation --which is currently 1.5x to 3x what's sustainable, depending on assumed living, industrial and agricultural standards and practices).

-Schumacher and the alternative technology movement to task for being impractical
+takes Schumacher and the alternative technology movement to task for being

-and inconsistent with some of their own goals.
-Although WR seems somewhat
+impractical and inconsistent with some of their own goals.
+Although WR

-oblivious to the social and spiritual aspects of smallness, he's certainly
+seems somewhat oblivious to the social and spiritual aspects of smallness,

 Wind turbines and solar panels: